JSON Formatter & Validator

 Beautify vs Minify — When to Use Each

-Beautify adds indentation and line breaks, making JSON easy to read and debug.
-Use it when reviewing API responses, editing config files or documenting data structures.
-Minify removes all whitespace, reducing file size.
-Use it before including JSON in production code, API requests or wherever bandwidth matters.
+Beautify adds indentation and line breaks — use it when reviewing API responses or editing config files.
+Minify removes all whitespace — use it before including JSON in production code or API requests where bandwidth matters.